Animal (Neon Trees song): Chart performance

+Music video

+Two different music videos were made for the single, released in January and May 2010 respectively.
+In the first one, directed by Maxim Bohichik, the band breaks into an art gallery after putting all the gallery patrons into sleep with gas and they destroy the entire gallery.
+Then the guests have their faces painted into latex animal masks, and then they wake up to the band’s performance.
+This version was inspired and paid homage to Tim Burton's Batman when Joker and his goons vandalize a museum.
+In the second version, called "Viral Version", the direction is entrusted to BBGun, and sees the band playing the song in a prairie and inside a car.

 In popular culture

 The song received increased coverage after it was played on Jimmy Kimmel Live!, The Tonight Show with Jay Leno, Adam Hills in Gordon Street Tonight, Lopez Tonight, Conan, and Live with Regis & Kelly by the band.
 It was also featured on the TV shows Melrose Place and Secrets of Aspen.
 The TV show Glees Dalton Academy Warblers performed a duet version in the episode "Sexy".
 It was sung by characters Blaine Anderson, played by Darren Criss, and Kurt Hummel, played by Chris Colfer.
 It peaked at number 62 on the Billboard Hot 100.

 The song has also been covered live by the Wanted, Train, Bridgit Mendler, Taylor Swift, Panic! at the Disco and Secondhand Serenade.
 The song was released as downloadable content for Rock Band in August 2010.

 The song was also used in the Applebee's "All You Can Eat Boneless Wings More Wings, More Flavor" commercial.

-The song also appears in the soundtrack of the 2012 video game Forza Horizon, on the in-game radio station "Horizon Rocks".
+The song appears in the soundtrack of the 2012 video game Forza Horizon, on the in-game radio station "Horizon Rocks".